All Episodes

 This lawsuit against Arizona, that's toxic, they're saying.

-Tell the Obama White House people, oh, this is bad.
+They tell the Obama White House people, oh, this is bad.

 I mean, this is going to hurt us.

-It could well be that Obama's always in it for Obama.
+And the White House people, so it could well be that Obama's always in it for Obama.

-It's always about him.
+He's always about him.

-Could well be that the overriding effort here is to get as many Republicans in power to blame them for what the Democrats know is utter disaster starting next January.
+Could well be that the overriding effort here is To get as many Republicans in power to blame them for what the Democrats know is utter disaster starting next January.

 Now, I thought every Democrat said that illegal immigrants are good for the economy.